jatinsajwan3841/e-com/README.md

 ## Installation

 Node and MongoDB must be installed on your system.
-Also for production, you need to have accounts on MongoDB atlas, Heroku, GitHub, Email-provider, Cloudinary, PayTm.
+Also for production, you need to have accounts on MongoDB atlas, ~~Heroku~~ render, GitHub, Email-provider, Cloudinary, PayTm.

 Firstly change directory to _e-com/config_ and create a _config.env_ file.
 Inside this file you have to configure the environment variables required which are mentioned.